 Deaths that occurred from a drug-resistant infection, but for which AMR may or may not have been the cause.

-What is agestandardization?
+What is age-standardization?

-A technique for comparing populations with different age structures to account for overor under-representation of age groups in different countries. (source: Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis.
+A technique for comparing populations with different age structures to account for overor under-representation of age groups in different countries.

+(Source: Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis.
 Lancet, 2022).

+REAL

-REAL AMR is a leading cause of death globally, higher than HIV/AIDS or malaria.
+AMR is a leading cause of death globally, higher than HIV/AIDS or malaria.
 It also poses a unique global threat due to its spread from one country to another.

+INCREASING

+Continued worldwide spread of antimicrobial- resistant bacteria has increasingly reduced the effectiveness of available therapies, and new drugs are not developing fast enough.

+RELEVANT

-INCREASING Continued worldwide spread of antimicrobial resistant bacteria has increasingly reduced the effectiveness of available therapies.
-RELEVANT AMR is already putting extra pressure on frontline healthcare workers by making common infections harder to treat and causing millions of preventable deaths worldwide.
+AMR is already putting extra pressure on frontline health care workers by making common infections harder to treat and causing millions of preventable deaths worldwide.

 PREVENTABLE

-There are immediate actions that can help countries around the world protect their health systems against the threat of AMR, but we need a multifaceted and comprehensive approach now.
+There are immediate actions that can help countries around the world protect their health systems against the threat of AMR, but we need a multipronged and comprehensive approach now.

-Placing global burden of AMR in context How big is the threat and how did it compare to other deaths in 2019 (in millions)?
+Placing global burden of AMR in context: How big is the threat and how did it compare to other deaths in 2019 (in millions)?

-Over a million people are now dying each year due to infections such as lower respiratory, bloodstream, and intraabdominal infections caused by bacteria which have become resistant to treatment.
+Over a million people are now dying each year due to infections such as lower respiratory, bloodstream, and intra-abdominal infections caused by bacteria which have become resistant to treatment.
 Sub-Saharan Africa faces the highest burden of AMR, with 255,000 deaths attributable to AMR, and a particularly high number from vaccine-preventable bacterial disease (Streptococcus pneumoniae).

-High income countries also face high levels of antimicrobial resistance, including to treatments for Escherichia coli, which commonly causes kidney infections, and Staphylococcus aureus, which can cause bloodstream infections.
+High income countries also face high levels of antimicrobial resistance, including to treatments for Escherichia coli, which commonly causes kidney infections, and Staphylococcus aureus, which can cause sepsis.

 Young children are at significant risk: In 2019, 1 in 5 deaths caused by AMR occurred in children under the age of five - often from previously treatable infections.
 Beyond the human cost, with 52,800,000 productive life years lost attributable to AMR, we should be cognizant of the growing economic impact of inaction.

-In 2019, seven bacteria had each more than 80,000 deaths attributable to AMR: S. aureus, E. coli, Klebsiella pneumoniae, S. pneumoniae, Acinetobacter baumannii, Mycobacterium tuberculosis, and Pseudomonas aeruginosa.
+In 2019, seven bacteria caused more than 80,000 deaths attributable to AMR: S. aureus, E. coli, Klebsiella pneumoniae, S. pneumoniae, Acinetobacter baumannii, Mycobacterium tuberculosis, and Pseudomonas aeruginosa.

-A snapshot of the AMR landscape in the Group of Seven (G7) countries Attributable and associated death counts with age-standardized mortality rates per 100.000 people Canada 2,900 deaths attributable to AMR (mortality rate: 4 per 100,000) 12,950 deaths associated with AMR (mortality rate: 18 per 100,000) United Kingdom 7,600 deaths attributable to AMR (mortality rate: 6 per 100,000) 35,200 deaths associated with AMR (mortality rate: 26 per 100,000) Germany 9,650 deaths attributable to AMR (mortality rate: 5 per 100,000) 45,700 deaths associated with AMR (mortality rate: 22 per 100,000) United States 41,950 deaths attributable to AMR (mortality rate: 7 per 100,000) 172,900 deaths associated with AMR (mortality rate: 31 per 100,000) France 7,200 deaths attributable to AMR (mortality rate: 5 per 100,000) 32,600 deaths associated with AMR (mortality rate: 21 per 100,000) Japan 23,210 deaths attributable to AMR (mortality rate: 5 per 100,000) 103,400 deaths associated with AMR (mortality rate: 23 per 100,000) Italy

-8,800 deaths attributable to AMR (mortality rate: 6 per 100,000) 35,800 deaths associated with AMR (mortality rate: 23 per 100,000)
+A snapshot of the AMR landscape in the G7 countries: Attributable and associated death counts with age-standardized mortality rates per 100,000 people

-In 2019, almost half a million deaths could have been prevented in all G7 countries combined, if all drugresistant infections were prevented.
+In 2019, almost half a million deaths could have been prevented in all G7 countries combined, if all drug-resistant infections were prevented.

-Top five leading pathogens for every G7 country in 2019 With age-standardized mortality rates associated with AMR per 100,000 people
+Top five leading pathogens for every G7 country in 2019: With age-standardized mortality rates associated with AMR per 100,000 people